 Applications for admission must be accompanied by a non-refundable application fee of \$25.00.
 Official copies of all college transcripts must be received prior to acceptance.
-All students must have completed an Associate of Arts (A.A.) degree, an Associate of Science (A.S.) degree coupled with the remaining general education requirements, or have a minimum of 60 transferable college credits, which fulfill the general education requirements, in which a grade of "C-" was earned.
-Applicants who have attended a college or university after receiving an A.A. or A.S degree from Tallahassee Community College must be in good standing at the last institution.
-Students who have earned an A.A. or A.S. degree from Tallahassee Community College who are not in good standing at the last institution may be considered for probationary admission by the Admissions Committee.
+All students must have completed an Associate of Arts (A.A.) degree, an Associate of Science (A.S.) degree who have completed all prerequistite requirements necessary for admission into the institution, or have a minimum of 60 transferable college credits that fulfill the general education requirements in which a grade of "C-" was earned.
+Applicants who have attended a college or university after receiving an A.A. or A.S degree must be in good standing at the last institution.
+Students who have earned an A.A. or A.S. degree who are not in good standing at the last institution may be considered for probationary admission by the Admissions Committee.
 No more than 64 semester hours may be transferred to Flagler College from a two-year college, and no more than 75 hours may be transferred to Flagler College from a four-year college or university.